 Office of Congressional Ethics and Dentons US LLP

-David Skaggs holds positions as Co-Chair of the Board of the Office of Congressional Ethics and is currently a Senior Advisor with Dentons US LLP (which merged with his prior firm, McKenna Long & Aldridge last year).
-He is an Adjunct Professor at the University of Colorado School of Law and an active Emeritus member and formerly Vice-Chair of the U. S. Public Interest Declassification Board.
-He served in the cabinet of Colorado Governor Bill Ritter Jr. as Executive Director of the Colorado Department of Higher Education from January, 2007, to September 2009, during which time he was a Colorado Commissioner on the Western Interstate Commission on Higher Education.
+David Skaggs holds positions as Co-Chair of the Board of the Office of Congressional Ethics and is currently a Senior Advisor with Dentons US LLP.
+He served in the cabinet of Colorado Governor Bill Ritter Jr. as Executive Director of the Colorado Department of Higher Education from January, 2007, to September 2009.
+He is a Fellow of the Center for Congressional and Presidential Studies at American University.

 Mr. Skaggs served eight years on the House Appropriations Committee, with assignments on the Interior Subcommittee and the Commerce, Justice, State & Judiciary Subcommittee, and previously on the Energy & Water and the Treasury, Postal & General Government subcommittees.
 During his last six years in Congress, he was a member of the House Permanent Select Committee on Intelligence, where he devoted particular attention to classification and information security issues.
 Prior to joining the Appropriations Committee, he was a member of the (then) Public Works & Transportation Committee and the Science, Space & Technology Committee.

 Skaggs did extensive work on public lands and environmental issues (he was the principal House sponsor of the 1993 Colorado Wilderness Act), on constitutional matters, in protecting the advocacy rights of nonprofit organizations, and in support of basic research and higher education.
 He also played an active role in House consideration of foreign policy and trade matters and has traveled extensively in Europe, Asia, the Middle East, and Central America.